triggermesh/docs/docs/guides/connectingclusters.md

 EOF
 ```

 Create a Knative service that runs the `event_display` image.
-We will look for received events looking at the logs of this service.
+We will look for received events by looking at the logs of this service.

 ```console
 kubectl apply -f - <<EOF